|Telephone||+61 3 6226 4678|

 |Fax||+61 3 6226 4690|

-Dr Christine Stirling is a Senior Lecturer with the School of Nursing and Midwifery and collaborates with Wicking Dementia Research and Education Centre as a Senior Research Fellow.
+Dr Christine Stirling is a Senior Lecturer with Nursing & Midwifery and collaborates with Wicking Dementia Research and Education Centre as a Senior Research Fellow.
 She has a career long interest in improving health care through nursing practice and research.
 Prior to joining Nursing and Midwifery, Christine worked for 2 years at the Wicking Dementia Research and Education Centre, Menzies Research Institute, was Assistant Director of the UDRH - Workforce, and worked as an academic at UDRH for a total of 8 years.

 Christine has a PhD in Rural Health, a Masters of Public Administration, and a Bachelor of Nursing.
 Her career has included a focus on community nurse roles and acute paediatric nurse roles.
 She is passionate about improving the interactions between research and education.
 Her research interests include services for people with dementia and their carers, the nursing health workforce, volunteering, leadership and management, community participation, and evaluation methodologies.
 Christine has published extensively and has received numerous research grants from both government and non-government organisations.
 She is currently leading research projects focused on improving dementia diagnosis and early planning, and service planning for people with dementia who live in single person households.